google/peoplemath/README.md

 To persist the API data and exercise the Cloud Datastore persistence layer, the [Cloud Datastore emulator](https://cloud.google.com/datastore/docs/tools/datastore-emulator) can be used: install and start the emulator, then set the environment variables according to the instructions, set the `GOOGLE_CLOUD_PROJECT` environment variable, and run `peoplemath` with no arguments.

 The front-end tests can be run via `ng test`, and the back-end tests via `go test` in the `backend` directory.

+By default, the permissions functionality is turned off.
+If you would like to test it using the in-memory datastore, follow the general instructions for turning on authentication above, and use the `--inmemstore` flag along with `--defaultdomain your.domain`.
+This `defaultdomain` will be granted both read and write access to all parts of the application, while users from other domains will be denied.

 ### Using Docker